Image Server (module for Omeka S)

 Image Server

-From version 3.6.3.1, tiles are created automatically for all new images, if option is set.
+From version 3.6.3.1, tiles are created automatically for all new images when the option is set to "auto".
 It's not recommended to set it if the existing media doesn't have tiles yet, so you have to bulk size them first.
 The conversion of the renderer from "tile" to the standard "file" can be done with the job in the config form.

 Furthermore, an option in settings and site settings allows to specify the default display: tile or large thumbnail.
 It can be selected directly in the theme too (thumbnail "tile").